nightdessert/WeCheck/README.md

 ```
 Then output summries will save in $tgt_dir.

+**Dialog:**
+For dialog, we use *[parlai](https://parl.ai/)* for boosttrap, we use Mem-
+Net and dodecaDialogue trained on Wow dataset.

+You can get this data by parlai command and preprocess them into the unified format mentioned above.

+**Paraphrase**
+As this task is relatively easy, we directly apply samples from QQP.

 ### Step 1.2: Weak  Annotation:

 Annotate all the samples boostrapped from generation models and annotate their factulity using the following three weak labeler: